 Story County Development Center and Mainstream Living merge

-Mainstream adds a Payee Departments and member financial services are developed and records are computerized and networked.
+Mainstream adds a Payee Departments, and member financial services are developed with records computerized and networked.

 The first Warren County HCBS sites open.